razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

       - Click the Download button to flash the binary onto the microcontroller.
       ![Fig 3.
 Downloading firmware](doc/images/program03.png)
    Once completed, **OpenBLT** is now running on the **Bluepill Plus** board.
+## Adapting an application to use with openBLT.
+Your embedded application must meet certain integration requirements.
+The bootloader expects the user application to be located at a specific memory address and to include a valid checksum for verification.
+1. Update the Linker Script
+2. Configure Vector Offset
+3.
 ## Using OpenBLT
 Once the bootloader has been successfully flashed onto the microcontroller, you can begin using OpenBLT to perform firmware updates over supported communication interfaces such as UART, and CAN, <!-- USB, or TCP/IP,--> depending on your configuration.
 Feaser provides several tools to interface with the bootloader and flash application binaries: